-- 1.9.1 The proposed charges at Angel Centre detailed at [Annex 2] reflect the guiding principles outlined at paragraph 1.2.1, and the pricing policy principles agreed previously.
+- 1.9.1 The proposed charges at Angel Centre detailed at [Annex 2] reflect the guiding principles outlined at sub-section 1.2.1, and the pricing policy principles agreed previously.
 All charges are rounded to the nearest 10p for operational and customer convenience.
-An average increase of approximately 4.1% has resulted and some site specific issues are detailed below. - 1.9.2 Lifestyles Health and Fitness the proposals described above at paragraphs 1.7.3 and 1.7.4 will be implemented and include no increase in the current headline direct debit rate of £39 per calendar month.
-In addition the Silver category will be retained for existing customers only. - 1.9.3 Community Facilities the proposed charges for the Meeting Rooms reflect strong demand and have been increased in all instances by £1.00 per hour.
+An average increase of approximately 3.8% has resulted and some site specific issues are detailed below. - 1.9.2 Lifestyles Health and Fitness as at Larkfield Leisure Centre the charges for all adult Lifestyles memberships are proposed to increase by £1 per month with the headline rate becoming £40 per calendar month.
+As mentioned at sub-section 1.7.3 existing customers are protected by the Price for Life guarantee.
+In addition, the Silver category will be retained for existing customers only.
+Memberships aimed at young people are frozen with Excel and KickStart memberships remaining at £15 and £10 per calendar month respectively. - 1.9.3 Community Facilities the charges for the Meeting Rooms are proposed to increase following anticipated refurbishment of the facilities.
+Whilst the increases are relatively high this is supported by a proposal to introduce a 25% discount to all community users.
 As in previous years, existing arrangements with long term regular hirers have been subject to individual negotiation, in order to recognise the loyalty of these users.

-1.9.4 Tonbridge Farm All Weather Area - the proposed charges for the TFAWA are included within the Angel Centre charges at [Annex 2].
-These charges, and the customers who use the facilities have been protected in recent years from significant increases.
-However running costs, especially utilities, have increased significantly and the proposed increases, whilst above inflation, reflect a realistic charge to users.
+1.9.4 Tonbridge Farm All Weather Area - the proposed charges for the Tonbridge Farm All Weather Area are included within the Angel Centre charges at [Annex 2].
+The proposed charges have been increased above inflation to reflect increased running costs, particularly in relation to utilities and staffing.